Stemmi/st-emmi-konzerte/README.md

 delete

 Feat: Implement location url in detail view and in detail map popup

+Feat: Navigate back to last page from detail view

+???
+Remove unneeded elements from getters

 ### Bonus 3: New Blog Post
     The form is cleared after adding a new blog post and the user gets directed to the Dashboard, again.